guilopesn/sftpfilesync/README.md

 ### SFTP Server Parameters

 #### sftpserver.host
-	Should contain the SFTP server address.
+	Must especify the SFTP server address.
 	Example: 127.0.0.1

 #### sftpserver.port
-	Should contain the SFTP server listen port.
+	Must especify the SFTP server listen port.
 	Example: 22

 #### sftpserver.username
-	Should contain the username to authenticate on SFTP server.
+	Must especify the username to authenticate on SFTP server.
 	Example: username

 #### sftpserver.password
-	Should contain the password to the username seted at sftpserver.username parameter to authenticate on SFTP server.
+	Must especify the password to the username seted at sftpserver.username parameter to authenticate on SFTP server.
 	Example: password

 #### sftpserver.checkhostidentity
-	Should to be seted to true or false to verify or not the SFTP server identity.
+	Must be seted to true or false to verify or not the SFTP server identity.
 	Example: false

 ### FileSync Jobs Parameters

 The number of jobs that can be defined are unlimited.
-Each job must have a name and a sequential index that defines them.
+Each job must have a name and a numeric index that defines them.
 Example:

-- The first job on the example configuration fil above it's called "Test Directory" and its index will be 1.
+- The first job on the example configuration file above it's called "Test Directory" and it's index will be 1.
-- The second job on the example configuration fil above it's called "Test CSV File" and its index will be 2.
+- The second job on the example configuration file above it's called "Test CSV File" and it's index will be 2.

-Each job is defined by a set of the following parameters.
+Each job is defined by a set of the 5 following parameters.

-Where the jobindex keyword exists in the parameter name, it must be replaced with the index number defined by you for this job.
+Note: Where the jobindex keyword exists in the parameter name, it must be replaced with the index number defined by you for this job.

 #### filesyncjobs
 	Must contains a comma-separated list of the jobs (Already defineds at configuration file) that must be executeds.
 	Example: 1,2

 #### filesyncjob.jobindex.name
-	Must contains the name of the job.
+	Must especify the name of the job.
 	Example: Test Directory

 #### filesyncjob.jobindex.source
-	Must contain the file or directory that must be synchronized.
+	Must especify the file or directory that must be synchronized.
 	Example: C:\\Test

 #### filesyncjob.jobindex.destination
-	Must specify the remote path to where the source files should be synchronized.
+	Must especify the remote path to where the source files should be synchronized.
 	Example: /test

 #### filesyncjob.jobindex.overwriteondestination